Good evening lovelies… hope you had a great day. Enjoy the rest of your day with this episode, guys… Love you all.

 Laura swallowed.
 “I am not so sure anymore”

 Mark sighed, putting his arm around Laura.
-“I know this is really hard for you dear, but you made a promise on the altar to stand by your husband for better and for worse.
+“I know this is really hard for you dear, anyone would be devastated in your shoes; but you made a promise on the altar to stand by your husband for better and for worse.
 This is the time to fight for your home, girl.
+Don’t give up what’s yours for another.
 Show me that fighting spirit I know you have in you.
 It is not going to be easy but you have to try”.
 Laura blinked back tears.
 Why did it all have to be so difficult?

 Tricia stood outside Chris’ apartment, looking around in search as she held her phone to her ear.
 “I can’t find it” she said into the phone.